What is Revlimid?

 Revlimid (lenalidomide) affects the immune system.
 It promotes immune responses to help slow tumor growth.

-Revlimid treats anemia (a lack of red blood cells in the body), multiple myeloma (cancer resulting from a progressive blood disease), and mantle cell lymphoma (a rare cancer of the lymph nodes).
-It is used in patients with myelodysplastic syndrome caused by an abnormal chromosome.
+Revlimid is also used to treat anemia (a lack of red blood cells) in patients with myelodysplastic syndrome caused by an abnormal chromosome.
 This disorder is also called deletion 5q MDS, because part of chromosome 5 is missing.
 In people with this disorder, the bone marrow does not produce enough healthy blood cells.